 Access Clemson libraries here.
-The Library Reference Desk may be contacted at: 864.656.3024.
+In addition to Sally Smith, Health Science Librarian, sally2@clemson.edu, the Library Reference Desk may be contacted at: 864.656.3024.
 You may also email the STEM Subject Librarians directly for research assistance, science librarian@lists.clemson.edu.